OpenDDS/OpenDDS/docs/github_actions.md

 tests accross a wide variation of operation systems and configurations.

 When run on a pull request, Github Actions will simulate a merge between the pull request branch, and master.

-When not on a PR, Github Actions can made to run by giving your branch the prefix "gh_wf_".
+When not on a pull request, Github Actions can made to run by giving your branch the prefix "gh_wf_".
 These local runs of Github Actions be viewed in the "actions" tab in your fork.
 Local runs of the workflows do not simulate a merge and run only the code on the branch.
 This prefix is useful when you are early in development and are not ready to open